- In-District Transfer Requests

 The Highline School District considers non-resident enrollment applications as long as the anticipated needs of resident students are met first.
 The application process takes into consideration space, and whether or not the acceptance of the applicant will result in financial hardship on Highline Public Schools' resources.

-Non-residents may apply to attend HPS by submitting a Choice Transfer Request (CTR) and all appropriate district forms within the non-resident enrollment timeline.
-HPS requires additional documentation to be presented to the Student Placement Office (SPO) in order to complete an application for non-resident enrollment.
+Non-residents may apply to attend HPS by submitting a Choice Transfer Request (CTR) release through their resident district and with all appropriate district forms within the non-resident enrollment timeline.
+HPS requires additional documentation to be presented to the Student Placement Office (SPO) to complete an application for non-resident enrollment.
 An application is not considered submitted until it is complete and includes all required pieces of documentation as outlined in Policy 3141P.
 Additional documentation must be submitted during the open non-resident enrollment window and will not be accepted after the timeline.
-If a non-resident application is approved for the academic year, the student’s parent/guardian will be required to complete district enrollment procedures as followed by residents.
+If a non-resident application is approved, for the academic year, the student’s parent/guardian will be required to complete district enrollment procedures as followed by residents.

 All other non-resident students requesting attendance to any other HPS school may apply to HPS by submitting a Choice Transfer Request (CTR) and all appropriate district forms within the non-resident enrollment timeline.
 Students requesting attendance to CHOICE Academy, Big Picture School, Raisbeck Aviation High School (RAHS),New Start and Alternative Learning Programs will only be required to submit a Choice Transfer Request (CTR) release from the student's resident district each year to apply for non-resident enrollment.